 - Feeling tired or weak.

-Fortunately, there’s free help at Smokefree.
+There’s good news.
+There’s free help at Smokefree.